 Guess who’s back!
 (I still haven’t given up on myself.)

-Before I joined my present agency, I did a couple of internships, during the which I have had the opportunity to pick the brains of some of some amazing people in the industry.
+Before I joined my present agency, I did a couple of internships, during the which I have had the opportunity to pick the brains of some amazing people in the industry.
 The lessons I learnt from them have been elemental in shaping my thoughts.
 Through this post I wanted to share my experience and also say A BIG THANK YOU to them for helping me out.
-But as I started writing, I realised it was too much to fit into one post.
+But as I started writing, I realized it was too much to fit into one post.
 So here’s part one of three.